kc-dot-io/terraform-cdk-remote-execution-test/README.md

 To replicate the issue create `workspaceA` and `workspaceB` in Terraform Cloud.

-`workspaceB` MUST be set to remote execution mod, `workspaceA` can be either.
+`workspaceB` MUST be set to remote execution mode in the workspace settings, `workspaceA` can be set as either.

 Make sure you've set up the cdktf cli for [local development](https://github.com/hashicorp/terraform-cdk/blob/main/CONTRIBUTING.md#outside-of-this-monorepo)